rundeck/rundeck-data-models/README.md

 The data providers provide a well-defined interface that describes how persistent data is accessed and manipulated.
 The default implementation of a data providers uses the Grails GORM API to interact with the persistent data.

+## Releasing

+* After making changes to the models, bump the version in the build.gradle file.
+* Create a pull request with your changes.
+* After the PR has been approved and merged, pull the latest changes to `main` and create a tag that corresponds to the version in the build.gradle file.

+For CircleCi to publish the new version to Maven Central the tag must start with `v` and end with the version number.

+Example: build.gradle version is 1.0.1 create a tag named `v1.0.1` then push with `git push --tags` this will trigger the CircleCi workflow to publish the new version to Maven Central.